kljr/SpringboardDDEV/README.md

 and DnsMasq, and register Valet's daemon to launch when your system starts.

+6. Clone this repository.
+Copy `example.local.config.yml`
+to `local.config.yml` and modify it to match your mySQL configuration.
+Define projects following the example project definitions.

-6. Clone this repository, then, from the repository root folder, run `scripts/sbvt-install.sh`  and follow the prompts.
-This script updates your drush and bash configuration after you confirm the changes.
+7. From the Springboard Valet root folder, run `scripts/sbvt-install.sh` and follow the prompts.
+This script runs composer install, and updates your drush and bash configuration after you confirm the proposed changes.

  You can review the changes by looking at the files in the /templates
 directory: bashrc_sbvt, bash_profile_sbvt, sbvt.aliases.drushrc.php
 and drushrc.

  If you don't want to automatically install the shell commands and drush aliases, you'll need to manually copy the files from the templates directory to the correct locations.

-8. Run `composer install` from the Springboard Valet root folder.
-This will pull down Springboard-Composer into your vendor folder.

-7. Copy `example.local.config.yml` to `local.config.yml` and modify it to
-match your mySQL configuration.
-Define a project following the example project definitions, then run `sbvt-make`
-(or scripts/sbvt-make.sh).
+7. Now you're ready to create Springboard instances.
+Run `sbvt-make` (or scripts/sbvt-make.sh).
 Follow the prompts to install the projects you defined in the yaml config.